It4innovations/braas-hpc/README.md

 # Installation & Authentication
-For add-on installation you first read [Installation and Setup Guide](https://github.com/It4innovations/braas-hpc/-/blob/master/doc/braas-hpc_install_setup.pdf).
+For add-on installation you first read Installation and Setup Guide (TODO).

 # Compatibility